michaeljcalkins/historical-win-by-distance-probability/README.md

 ## Observances

+1. Losses are not actual risk management.
+They are just a percentage off of the max loss.
 1. The profit success varies wildly depeneding on your ability to close losing trades ASAP.
 1. Far OTM is not the most profitable.
 1. -25 is necessary to outlast max loss if you never managed a losing trade but you also miss out on so much money.